WaqasSaleem97/CC_F25/Lab_Tasks/Lab_7/Lab7.md

 ```
 Lab7/
   workspace/                    # any files you created (optional)
-  screenshots/                  # include all screenshots listed in this lab
+  screenshots/                  # include all screenshots listed in this lab (optional)
+  Exam_Evaluation/              # add evidence and README as above
   Lab7.md                       # this lab manual (the file you are preparing)
+  Lab7_solution.docx            # this lab solution in MS word format
+  Lab7_solution.pdf             # This lab solution in PDF format
 ```

-Upload the screenshots with the exact filenames listed above.
-Make sure each grouped screenshot corresponds to the grouped commands described (e.g., all export commands in one screenshot; all related greps/prints together in one screenshot).
+Upload the screenshots with the exact filenames listed in the Exam Evaluation Question and the lab tasks.

 ---

-## Checklist (for students)
+## Checklist

 - [ ] Task 1: printed environment variables and saved combined grep screenshot
 - [ ] Task 2: exported DB_* variables (single screenshot for exports), ran grouped echoes and grep (single screenshots), and verified after restart (single screenshot)
 - [ ] Task 3: appended exports to ~/.bashrc (editor screenshot), sourced and verified (grouped screenshot), verified after restart (grouped screenshot)
-- [ ] Task 4: edited /etc/environment, added Class, created welcome script, updated PATH in ~/.bashrc, and saved grouped screenshots for related commands
+- [ ] Task 4: edited /etc/environment, added Class, created ~/welcome script, updated PATH in ~/.bashrc (PATH line only, no export), and saved separate screenshots for the editor and for the source+run steps
-- [ ] Task 5: enabled ufw, denied and allowed SSH, attempted SSH from host (blocked and allowed) and saved grouped screenshots for related command sequences
+- [ ] Task 5: enabled ufw, denied and allowed SSH (using `sudo ufw deny 22/tcp` and `sudo ufw allow 22/tcp`), attempted SSH from host (blocked and allowed) and saved grouped screenshots for related command sequences
-- [ ] Task 6: generated/located Windows SSH public key, pasted to server authorized_keys, and saved grouped screenshots for client/server steps and tests
+- [ ] Task 6: generated/located Windows SSH public key using filename `id_lab7`, cleared known_hosts and demonstrated host-key acceptance, prepared server `~/.ssh` and cleared `authorized_keys`, pasted public key to server authorized_keys, and saved grouped screenshots for client/server steps and tests
 - [ ] Created and pushed `CC_<YourName>_<YourRollNumber>/Lab7` with Lab7.md and all screenshots
+- [ ] Complete Exam Evaluation Questions and save screenshots in `Exam_Evaluation/evidence/`
+- [ ] Push repository `CC_<YourName>_<YourRollNumber>/Lab7` with all files

 ---